 Colorectal cancer is also called bowel cancer.
 It is the general name for cancer of the colon, rectum or anus.

-NHS Choices has more information about bowel cancer.
+Go to www.nhs.uk for more information about bowel cancer.

 What to expect at your appointment